SteelCompendium/data-rules-md-dse/Abilities/Fury/1st-Level Features/Furious Change.md

   scc:
     - mcdm.heroes.v1:feature.ability.fury.1st-level-feature:furious-change
   scdc:
-    - 1.1.1:13.2.5.1:14
+    - 1.1.1:11.2.5.1:14
   source: mcdm.heroes.v1
   subclass: Stormwight
   target: Self
   type: feature/ability/fury/1st-level-feature
 effects:
-  - effect: You gain temporary Stamina equal to your Might score and can enter your animal form or hybrid form.
+  - name: Effect
-    name: Effect
+    effect: You gain temporary Stamina equal to your Might score and can enter your animal form or hybrid form.
-  - effect: If you are not dying, you can spend a Recovery.
+  - cost: Spend 1 Ferocity
-    cost: Spend 1 Ferocity
+    effect: If you are not dying, you can spend a Recovery.
 ```